gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 We knew that we would build the site in [React](https://reactjs.org/).
 Developers can build websites quickly and reliably through its modular architecture and extensive system of third-party components.
-React’s simple component-based philosophy creates code and structure that just *makes sense, *allowing other developers to more easily contribute to the project as well.
+React’s simple component-based philosophy creates code and structure that just *makes sense*, allowing other developers to more easily contribute to the project as well.
 It’s also unobtrusive enough that it can be applied to both large and small web development projects.